mitio/mitio.github.io/_posts/2022-06-22-good-strategy-bad-strategy.md

 # Good strategy, bad strategy

 *These are my notes on the book "[Good Strategy Bad Strategy: The Difference and Why It Matters](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239)" by Richard Rumelt, published in 2011.
 I listened to it as an audiobook in 2022.
 The notes below are my key takeaways and a way to remember the essence of Rumelt's great advice.
-Thanks to [Stefan Kanev](https://skanev.com/) for recommending this to me.*
+Note that my summary doesn't do the book justice, as it omits the many examples, interesting and insightful stories and detail that Rumelt shares with us.
+Thanks to [Stefan Kanev](https://skanev.com/) for recommending the book to me.*

 1. [Bad strategy](#bad-strategy)
 2. [Good strategy](#good-strategy)